ballerina-guides/wso2con-24/session-3/backend/README.md

 Now that we have the core implementation done, we can work on incorporating a few advanced concepts and features.

-- Filtering and sorting - the `places` query has been updated to allow filtering by city and/or country and sorting by name or rating.
-These are defaultable parameters, making the arguments optional in the actual queries.

-- Maximum query depth - introduced in the service annotation, this restricts the depth of the query to avoid unnecessary processing for abnormal/malicious queries.

-- Data loaders - Ballerina supports data loaders that allow avoiding the GraphQL N + 1 problem via batching and caching.
-In this version, we've only introduced the data loader for the city data retrieval calls, but we can introduce data loaders for database access too.
-Also see [GraphQL data loader](https://ballerina.io/learn/by-example/graphql-dataloader/).

-- Enabling SSL - set the relevant `secureSocket` configuration when creating the listener.
-Also see [GraphQL service security](https://ballerina.io/learn/by-example/#graphql-service-security).

-- Field-level authorization - a simple (hard-coded) user ID-based authorization has been introduced to the `addPlace` mutation.
-The user ID from a request header is set to [the GraphQL context](https://ballerina.io/learn/by-example/graphql-context/) which is then accessed at field-level via a [field interceptor](https://ballerina.io/learn/by-example/graphql-field-interceptors/) to check if the user is authorized to add a place.

-- Persistence layer - [The Ballerina persist feature](https://ballerina.io/learn/bal-persist-overview/) has been used as an interface to the underlying database.
+- Note that, in this version, we've switched to use data from a database instead of the in-memory tables.
+The [Ballerina persist feature](https://ballerina.io/learn/bal-persist-overview/) has been used as an interface to the underlying database.

+    To run this locally, first

     i.
-Use [script.sql](./reviewed/modules/db/script.sql) to create the database tables and populate the initial data
+Use [script.sql](./reviewed/modules/db/script.sql) to create the database tables and populate the initial data.

+    ```bash
+    $ mysql -u <USERNAME> -p < <PATH_TO_SCRIPT>/script.sql
+    ```

     ii.
 Add the database configuration similar to the following in a file named `Config.toml` in the working directory, to provide values for the configurable variables to establish the database connection.